celzero/midway/README.md

-# Trivial TCP/UDP Echo Service
+# Trivial TCP/UDP Proxifing Service

 This code demonstrates how to build a Fly.io service that handles both TCP and UDP traffic on the same port.
 It's slightly more annoying